 - Start writing a list of your goals and work towards them, this gives purpose to your life.

-Reward yourself for achieving certain tasks; moving towards pleasure is an extremely stimulating (and stress reducing) experience.
-Also, moving away from pain, or displeasure is equally stress reducing.
+Reward yourself for achieving certain tasks; moving towards pleasure is extremely stimulating (and stress-reducing) experience.
+Also, moving away from pain, or displeasure is equally stress-reducing.
 However, motivation tends to drop once you are out of the unpleasant/painful situation and is therefore often not as sustainable as towards pleasure strategies.

 Discuss Feelings: I can’t overestimate how poor communication affects stress levels.
 If you find it difficult to communicate your feelings, make an appointment to seek help from; a therapist, a life coach or mentor, friends or even a stranger may be possible sources to investigate.
 You could even take a course on effective communication?

 Expressing feelings: does not mean venting anger (or its counterpart, frustration) on waiters, subordinates and loved ones, or boring friends with emotional minutiae, or wallowing in self-pity.
 In fact, because blood pressure may be dangerously elevated when certain chronically ill or hostile individuals become angry, I advise that just talking and not venting anger may be the better approach for these people.

 The primary goal: Is to understand and explain your needs –which are not being met - to a trusted individual, in the most positive way possible.
 Direct communication may, sometimes, not even be necessary, e.g. writing in a journal, writing a poem, or composing a letter that is never posted, especially one that allows the writer to express and/or release their emotions effectively, e.g. anger, frustration, anxiety etc. may be sufficient.

 Expressing one's feelings: Is also a two-way street.
 Learning to listen and hear, empathise, and respond to others with understanding is just as important for maintaining the strong relationships necessary for good emotional health and reduced stress.